 Location: County Donegal to County Cork

-If you’ve been wondering where to go for a drive in Cork, you won’t want to miss this drive.
+If you’ve been wondering where to go for a drive in Cork after checking into your hotel in Cork, you won’t want to miss this drive.
+It’s one of the best things to do in Cork when you’re visiting.
 The impressive Wild Atlantic Way is one of the world’s longest-defined coastal routes, and this magnificent route spans a whopping 1,553 miles.

 From beginning to end, this drive reveals the grandeur of nature, the power of the ocean and its mark on Ireland’s west coast, and the peaceful countryside in all its glory, and is one of the best things to do in Donegal.